Welcome to Roger Russell's

 Words such as "perfect, ideal, scientific, powerful, clarity, lack of distortion and full tonal range...faithfully reproduced" are used to describe the above speaker.
 Such a play on words and meanings to sell a speaker can just as well apply today.
 This speaker could be a new product just introduced and advertised in the audio magazines.

 The early speakers did not use permanent magnets.
-They used a specially wound copper coil that energized the steel structure called a field coil.
+They used a specially wound copper field coil that energized the steel structure.
 The amount of current in the coil determined the strength of the magnetic field in the voice coil gap.
 This, in turn, controlled the efficiency and magnetic damping characteristics.
 An overdamped condition using high current had high efficiency but relatively little deep bass.
 A critically damped speaker had moderate bass and efficiency and an underdamped speaker using minimal current had greater relative bass but lower efficiency in the upper bass.
 Although these options were available to the designers, it is likely that higher efficiency was chosen most of the time.

 It was common in radio receivers to use the field coil as a filter choke to reduce ripple in the DC voltage supply to the tubes.
 In stand-alone speakers, a rectifier tube was needed to provide DC for the coil but later dry-disc rectifiers were used.
 The power was supplied by 110VAC wall outlets